Website Privacy Statement

 Third-party web applications

-NSBI websites use a variety of web applications, including, Google Analytics, Google Maps, Youtube, Vimeo, and AddThis to provide visitors with relevant information and enhance the online experience.
+NSBI websites use a variety of web applications, including, Google Analytics, Google Maps, Youtube, Vimeo, Squarespace, and AddThis to provide visitors with relevant information and enhance the online experience.
 Through these applications, IP addresses and other system and browser information may be shared through a cookie.
 You can decline providing the information by refusing cookies in your browser.
 However, this may prevent personalized services from being provided and you may not be able to take full advantage of all the features available.

 We use Google Analytics to collect site usage data in aggregate to monitor the user experience and measure visitation patterns.
 Our instance of Google Analytics uses Google's IP anonymization/masking feature through Google Tag Manager which takes place as soon as data is received by Google's Analytics Collection Network, and before any storage or processing takes place.
 This means your complete IP address is not processed or stored by Google nor shared with us.
 We have also enabled relevant GDPR-related compliance features offered by Google and no personal information is collected through our use of Google Analytics.